+LOW-ALLERGENIC PLANTS

-LOW-ALLERGENIC PLANTS Selection of low-allergenic plants for landscaping example, swimming pool plantings and landscaping.
+Selection of low-allergenic plants for landscaping

+Selecting plants for landscaping can be a challenging task.
+Lists of recommended plants are included in gardening magazines and for every category or planting.
+There are recommended lists for ground covers, annual and perennial flowers, trees, shrubs, and turf grass species, sometimes considering particular purposes, for example, swimming pool plantings and landscaping.
 These lists are driven by popularity and influenced by what is new and available at garden centers.
 However, considerations about hardiness and floristic zones are important parameters in the selection of the most appropriate landscape plants for a particular location.
 Climate gradients and microclimates exist in particular zones, and often the same botanical species grow in different geographic locations under natural conditions.
-14 The United States Department of Agriculture, Agricultural Research Service has published a selection of plant hardiness zone maps that date back to 1960 and are freely available online to the public.
-15 In addition, anthropogenic alterations associated with landscaping are important elements to consider when designing a lowallergenic landscape.
+The United States Department of Agriculture, Agricultural Research Service has published a selection of plant hardiness zone maps that date back to 1960 and are freely available online to the public.
+In addition, anthropogenic alterations associated with landscaping are important elements to consider when designing a low-allergenic landscape.
 Regardless of whether or not plants are allergenic or can grow within a particular hardiness or floristic zone, those considered invasive or toxic should not be planted.
-The United States Department of Agriculture has prepared a list of noxious plants, 16 which should be used as a reference for plants to avoid.
+The United States Department of Agriculture has prepared a list of noxious plants, which should be used as a reference for plants to avoid.